-- Detail
+- Services

 - FAQ

-What Is Circular dichroism (CD) spectroscopy
+What is Circular Dichroism (CD) Spectroscopy

-Since the pioneering work of Kendrew, who utilized X-ray technology to unveil the folded structure of myoglobin, protein research has evolved from the determination of amino acid residue sequences to the in-depth exploration of spatial structures and conformations.
+Since the pioneering work of Kendrew, who utilized X-ray technology to unveil the folded structure of myoglobin, protein research has evolved from the determination of amino acid sequences to the in-depth exploration of spatial structures and conformations.
 It has become increasingly apparent that understanding the conformation of proteins and their related variations is of paramount significance for comprehending their physiological functions.

 Circular dichroism (CD) spectroscopy has emerged as a rapid, straightforward, and reasonably accurate method for the investigation of protein conformations.
 In 1969, Greenfield was among the pioneers in utilizing CD spectroscopic data for estimating protein conformations, and subsequent research methodologies have been consistently documented.
 Significantly, over the last two decades, the analysis of protein secondary structures using far-ultraviolet CD (Far-UV CD) data has experienced notable advancements.
 These advancements encompass not only computational methods and fitting procedures but also coincide with the progress in X-ray crystallography and nuclear magnetic resonance techniques.
 Consequently, this progress has facilitated the precise determination of protein conformations, enhancing the accuracy of CD data fitting through more comprehensive databases.